wttech/cogboard/cogboard-webapp/src/components/widgets/types/LogViewerWidget/LogsViewer.md

 Outer container cannot have margins (wrong virtuoso calculations).

-Copying feature doesn't work on servers without HTTPS.
+Copying feature uses depreciated functions.
+Recomended ones wouldn't work on unsecured HTTP serwer (w/o HTTPS).
+There is try catch to remain app stability if those functions were to be removed from browser.